Alexander Fitton: Lord Chancellor of Ireland

 In 1687 the Irish Lord Chancellor Sir Charles Porter expressed reservations about the King's policy of religious toleration and was dismissed; while Richard Nagle, the Attorney General for Ireland, a Roman Catholic, put forward his own claim to the office, James was persuaded that Fitton, a Protestant, would be a better choice.
 Fitton thought it advisable nonetheless to convert to Catholicism.
 His salary was increased by £500 to £1500 per annum, and a once-off payment of £1250 from the secret service fund.
 He also received a knighthood.
 As Lord Chancellor, he was accused of ignorance, prejudice and bias against Protestants, although some historians have questioned the accuracy of these charges.

-When James II arrived in Ireland Fitton presided over the Patriot Parliament of 1689; he was given a barony and chose the title Baron Fitton of Gawsworth.
-When James fled Ireland after the Battle of the Boyne Fitton was appointed a Lord Justice of Ireland, alongside Francis Plowden and Richard Nagle, and acted on behalf of the King in his absence.
+When James II arrived in Ireland following the Glorious Revolution of 1688, Fitton presided over the Patriot Parliament of 1689; he was given a barony in the Jacobite peerage and chose the title Baron Fitton of Gawsworth.
+When James fled Ireland after the Battle of the Boyne, Fitton was appointed a Lord Justice of Ireland, alongside Francis Plowden and Richard Nagle, and acted on behalf of the King in his absence.
 The following year he joined James in France, although it is unclear if any proceedings were pending against him.
-He died at St. Germain in 1698.
+He died at St. Germain without a male heir in 1698, at which point his Jacobite title became extinct.